bluecatlabs/BlueCat-GEN4-Tools/README.md

 Provides samples tools for remotely fingerprint BlueCat GEN4 appliances and upgrading the BIOS/idrac firmware

+This is a community offering on BlueCat labs and as such it provided without support, this software is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-# GEN4 Appliance Fingerprinting
+# GEN4 Appliance Fingerprinting (gen4.py)
 Utilising the REDFISH REST API upon the embedded iDRAC9 (Out of Band management) remotely scans any BlueCat GEN4 hardware appliance for various hardware configuration details

-This is a community offering and as such it provided without support, this software is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 ## Usage